-Mercy Health High School Student Heart Screenings
+Mercy Health Free High School Student Heart Screenings

 Mercy Health's High School Student Heart Screenings attempt to identify any pre-existing heart conditions that could potentially increase a student's risk of complications during vigorous physical activity and/or athletic competition.
-High School Student Heart Screenings are simple a five-step process to determine each child's risk level.
+High School Student Heart Screenings are a simple five-step process to determine each child's risk level.
 Your child's records will be reviewed by a cardiologist within a few days.
 Within 10 days, you will receive either a letter indicating your child is at low risk for heart conditions or a request for a follow up visit with a physician.

 - Station 1: Check in

 - Station 2: Healthy Heart Check History Questionnaire review and blood pressure check